RFK assassin Sirhan Sirhan stable after prison stabbing | New Country 923

 RFK assassin Sirhan Sirhan stable after prison stabbing

 SACRAMENTO, Calif.
-(AP) — Sen. Robert F. Kennedy’s assassin is hospitalized in stable condition after being stabbed by a fellow inmate at a Southern California prison.
+(AP) — Sirhan Sirhan, imprisoned for more than 50 years for the 1968 assassination of Sen. Robert F. Kennedy, was hospitalized Friday after being stabbed by a fellow inmate at a San Diego prison.

-The state Department of Corrections and Rehabilitation says the stabbing of Sirhan Sirhan took place Friday afternoon at the Richard J. Donovan Correctional Facility near San Diego.
+A statement from the state Department of Corrections and Rehabilitation said the stabbing occurred Friday afternoon at the Richard J. Donovan Correctional Facility near San Diego.

-A corrections department statement says the wounded inmate was hospitalized in stable condition.
+“Officers responded quickly, and found an inmate with stab wound injuries.
+He was transported to an outside hospital for medical care, and is currently in stable condition,” the statement said.

-The statement did not name the victim, but a government source with direct knowledge confirmed to The Associated Press that it was Sirhan.
+The statement did not name Sirhan, but a government source with direct knowledge confirmed to The Associated Press that he was the victim.
 The source spoke under condition of anonymity, citing prison privacy regulations.

 The stabbing was first reported by TMZ.

+Corrections officials reported that the alleged attacker has been identified and has been segregated from the rest of the prison population pending an investigation.

-Sirhan was convicted of fatally shooting Kennedy immediately after the New York senator declared victory in the 1968 California Democratic presidential primary.
+Sirhan, 75, was convicted of shooting Kennedy shortly after midnight on June 5, 1968, immediately after the New York senator had declared victory in the previous day’s California Democratic presidential primary.

+Kennedy had just finished delivering his victory speech to cheering supporters at Los Angeles’ Ambassador Hotel when he decided to walk through the hotel kitchen.
+He had stopped to shake hands with a busboy who had delivered food to his room the day before when he was shot in the head.
+He died the next day.

+Sirhan was originally sentenced to death.
+But when California briefly outlawed capital punishment, his sentence was reduced to life in prison.
+He has been denied parole several times.